Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ---

-!!! note "Running snippets from this section"
+!!! note "Running snippets from this Chapter"
-    To run any partial code snippet from this section, we can use the following `.jl` file:
+    To run any partial code snippet from this section, we can use the following `main.jl` file:
     ```julia
     using mousetrap
     main() do app::Application